PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Datalab16_Client_Testing_of_Wireframe_Prototypes.md

 Table of contents:
-1. Iterate on wireframe Prototype & work on presentation: 0 - 6 hours
+1. Iterate on wireframe demo & work on presentation: 0 - 6 hours
 2. Client presentation: 0.5 hours --> Check the schedule on Teams!
 3. Module reflection: 0.5 hours --> 16:30